 It’s the instinctive nature of humans to be overwhelmed with numbers, creating the illusion that “more is always better.”
-B2B lead generation is a broadly defined field, and if you are just going to amass as many leads as you can without measuring its success, then the effect in the long run will not be as pleasant as one might think.
+Bottom line is quality is always important if you want your B2B lead generation campaign to become successful.
+If you are just going to focus on the number of leads without measuring its success, then the effect in the long run will not be as pleasant as what you might think.
 It’s not supposed to be just a numbers game.
-Whatever their reasons are, it must be working pretty well for them – for now.

 Measuring quality and success rather than cost and volume warrants a much elaborate process, but the benefits can make future endeavors easier and more promising.
 Discovering how high-quality leads are extracted will determine the success of a business; besides, isn’t that what lead generation is all about in the first place?